NetLogo/Test-Extension/README.md

-# NetLogo unit test extension
+# NetLogo test extension

-This package contains the NetLogo unit extension.
+This package contains the NetLogo test extension, which lets you define and run unit tests for NetLogo code.

 ## Using